-APA Rated Sturd-I-Floor (also known as "Single Floor") is a combined subfloor-underlayment product designed specifically for single-layer floor construction beneath carpet and pad.
-When other finish floor products are used, builders often install a separate underlayment grade of plywood over the subfloor.
+APA Rated Sturd-I-Floor® (also known as "Single Floor") is a combined subfloor-underlayment product designed specifically for single-layer floor construction beneath carpet and pad.
+When other finish floor products are used, builders often install a separate underlayment grade of plywood over a subfloor of Rated Sheathing.

 Rated Sturd-I-Floor versus Rated Sheathing: What’s the Difference?